 It is not because Jesus was a bad preacher.
 But there are several truths at work.
-First of all, miracles of healing and signs and wonders have never created lasting faith.
+First of all, miracles of healing and signs and wonders has never been the best way to create lasting faith.
 Of this, there are countless examples throughout the Bible.
 And secondly, the Holy Spirit, the One who creates faith, works through means.
 We call God's Word and the Sacraments the Means of Grace.
 These are the vehicles through which God's grace comes to you.

 Think back two weeks ago with the disciples on the road to Emmaus.
 Jesus was only revealed to them in the "breaking of the bread."
 God has told you how He has chosen to reveal Himself to you, create faith in you, and maintain that faith in you - through Baptism, through His written Word, His preached Word, and the Word made flesh that still dwells among us under the form of bread and wine.
+O, thanks be to God that we were able to gather and partake of the flesh and blood of our Lord this week, and now each week going forward - albeit on Tuesdays and Thursdays.